 The commands stata (command line) are xstata (GUI) are available on the Linux hosts, at version 13.
 The special edition versions are available as stata-se and xstata-se.

-We keep a reasonably current release of the TeX Live distribution installed.
+We keep a reasonably current release of the TeX Live (link is external) distribution installed.
 It has an extraordinary number of packages and styles already installed, but let us know if you need others added.

 In addition to the local git client commands, we have an authenticated, web-based interface for git repositories.
 See Git repository for more information.